-Purdue University Global’s BS in Criminal Justice-Law enforcement concentration requires the completion of 180 credit hours spread among core courses, major credits, and elective credits.
-Purdue Global provides a generous protocol for transfer credits and flexible online distance learning program.
-Purdue Global’s law enforcement degree online program focuses on security, public safety, and criminal justice relevant technology and issues.
+Purdue University Global’s BS in Criminal Justice’s law enforcement concentration is one of five criminal justice concentrations the university offers.
+Purdue Global offers online learning options, a generous transfer credit policy, and personalized support.
+Purdue Global’s online criminal justice degree program focuses on the U.S. criminal justice system, applied research methods, and techniques used in the field.
 Coursework generally requires 15 – 18 hours of studying per week, during each 10-week term.

-Purdue University Global serves adults and was created when the Purdue University System acquired the former Kaplan University in 2018.
+Purdue University Global is a public, nonprofit institution dedicated to adult students and is a part of the Purdue University System.
+Certified law enforcement officers can qualify to receive up to 25 credits toward specific criminal justice courses.
 Purdue University Global offers the application of college credits towards a degree program for previous experience or military training.
 Most content is delivered through a flexible and convenient distance-learning platform that can be accessed from anywhere.

 2. Florida State University